Manonedde/High_frequency_MRI_database/docs/source/data/data_description.rst

    :align: center
    :width: 700

-Each MRI session include :
+All MRI data acquisitions were aligned on the anterior commissure-posterior commissure plan (AC-PC) and each MRI session include :

 * Anatomical 3D T1-weighted (3DT1)